starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 4. Alternatively, to run `lug-helper.sh` from your file manager:
     1. Navigate to the extracted archive location
     2. Right click on `lug-helper.sh` and select Run as a Program
+5. If you don't see a GUI when running the Helper and want the optional GUI, install Zenity from your package manager

 ## How to edit the launch script